owendelong/Cymbet-RTC/README.md

 All software here depends on a system with working FTDI drivers and a working installation of libmpsse from google code: http://code.google.com/p/libmpsse/

-NOTE: The software is in early Alpha Test.
-I believe it now works, and provides minimal functionality for readclock and setclock. setSystemTime is not yet written, but will be built from readclock.
+First RELEASE CANDIDATE
+This code is still in Alpha Test, but I believe all base functionality is now included.
+(taking a command line time argument for setclock still to be done).

 If you download the code, feedback, bug reports, and most of all suggested patches are highly encouraged.